If you have lost your timid cat, we have good news and bad news.

 - Doorknock neighbours and ask permission to search their properties

-- Use wildlife cameras to passively monitor properties (page to come)
+- Use wildlife / trail cameras to passively monitor properties

 - Do CSI-type searches of neighbours’ properties